-A document entitled 'a communication passport' had been developed for each resident.
+A document entitled 'a communication passport' was in place for any resident who required it.
 This was person centred and written in the first person.
-It outlined areas such as 'my family', 'how I communicate' and 'things I like'.
+It outlined areas such as 'my family', 'how I communicate' and 'things I like and dislike'.